 Afterwards there was a lawsuit but it was dropped.
 Most likely the lawsuit was dropped because Lafe had no money to pay damages and even then the deed was already done.
 Other nearby property owners ended up also donating land that was ruined and the seed of Forest Park was created.
+This portion is called Lower Macleay Park.
 If you look carefully while walking up the trail, you can still see the damage in bedrock and exposed banks in the walkway and in the stream beside.

 The next major event in this location was the building of the trail and a public restroom by the WPA in 1937.
 The trail was built with interlocked stones to shore up the sides, covered with compacted gravel and then paved with asphalt.
 A small two-story stone building was built about 1/4 of a mile up the trail to act as restrooms, picnic area and Ranger Station.
 It served as such until the Columbus Day Storm on October 12th, 1962 damaged the roof of the building.
 The roof was completely removed in 1966 and the building dismantled leaving only a stone shell.